 Unlike other options for tooth replacement, dental implants bring back the entire tooth, including the root.
 As a result, they offer countless advantages when compared to regular dentures and bridges.
 In fact, there are plenty of benefits of dental implants that you may not have considered before.
 Here are a few of the reasons why dental implants are the best tooth replacement in both the short and long term!

 Whether you’ve lost one tooth or an entire arch of teeth, there’s a dental implant solution that can meet your needs.
 By combining dental implants with dental restorations, you can regain your smile’s health, function, strength, and beauty.

-For single missing teeth, we attach a dental crown to an individual implant, which will be surgically placed into your jaw bone by a specialist.
-Once the jaw bone has grown around it, you’ll return to our office so that we can attach the dental crown on top.
+For a single missing tooth, we attach a dental crown to an individual implant, which will be surgically placed into your jawbone by a specialist.
+Once the jawbone has grown around it, you’ll return to our dental office so that we can attach the dental crown on top.

 When patients are missing two teeth in a row, we typically create two dental crowns fused together that are attached to a single dental implant.
 Those patients missing three to four consecutive teeth will likely need a fixed bridge which consists of three or four prosthetic teeth crafted as a single unit and supported on either end by a dental implant post.

-Full dentures traditionally are held in place through suction between the denture and the gums, but implant-supported dentures offer superior support and stability by anchoring the denture to four or more dental implant posts.
+Full dentures traditionally are held in place through suction between the denture and the gums, but implant-supported dentures offer superior support and stability by anchoring the denture to an average of four to eight dental implant posts.

 Although dental implants typically have a higher upfront cost compared to bridges or dentures alone, implants are typically considered the wisest financial decision for tooth replacement because they last much longer and offer a higher quality of life.
 The cost for your dental implants will depend on how many you need, the type and location of your implants, and the restoration that will be attached to them.
 At your consultation, our team can help you determine an accurate price for your specific treatment to get your smile back up to par.